Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Experiment 2: Effects of the Weight of Word Modality on the Performance of Word Discovery Object Categorization

 \subsection{Results}

 Table~\ref{tab:ex_2_last_ARI} shows the performance of word discovery and categorization at the end of training for each weight value setting.
 As in Experiment 1, there was no difference in phoneme performance, so we omitted the evaluation in this experiment.
 As a result, the performance was higher when the word modality weights were gradually increased than when they were fixed.

 Overall, the co-occurrence DAA{$^\ast2$} of the increase condition had the highest performance.
-Alternatively, the decrease condition, which reduced the word modality weights, slightly decreased the word discovery performance, and lowered the categorization performance.
-The increase condition does not utilize word modality in the early stages of learning, when word discovery is uncertain, but uses it for categorization after some learning has already progressed.
-This improves the performance of categorization.
-Then, the categorization results are used as co-occurrence cues for lexical acquisition, suggesting that word discovery performance can be improved.
-This result suggests that lexical acquisition and concept formation will take place through separate mechanisms in early development, and then knowledge from both will be further refined through integration.
+The increase condition does not use word modality in the early stages of learning, when word discovery is uncertain, but uses it for categorization after some learning has already progressed. {This suggests that improved categorization performance by the increase condition can be used as co-occurrence cues for lexical acquisition, potentially enhancing word discovery performance.}

+Alternatively, the decrease condition, which reduced the word modality weights, slightly decreased the word discovery performance and lowered the categorization performance.
+The experimental results support our hypothesis that uncertain word segmentation results in the early learning stages may negatively impact classification.

 Figure~\ref{fig:segment2} shows examples of the results of word segmentation of speech.
-Figures~\ref{fig:ex_2_segment1}, \ref{fig:ex_2_segment2}, \ref{fig:ex_2_segment3} show the examples that even fixed conditions could not be accurately segmented.
+Figures~\ref{fig:ex_2_segment1}, \ref{fig:ex_2_segment2}, \ref{fig:ex_2_segment3} show examples that even fixed conditions could not be accurately segmented.
 In these examples, the increase condition improved word segmentation performance.
-In addition, when compared with the results of NPB-DAA in Experiment 1, the over-segmentation issue could be significantly improved for words that describe the characteristics of an object.
+In addition, when compared with the results of NPB-DAA in Experiment 1, over-segmentation could be significantly alleviated for words that describe the characteristics of an object.

 In the comparison of weighting in SIR, the word modality weights were higher in UR for the increase condition and higher in MI for the fixed condition.
 UR worked well with the increase condition because it could focus on more appropriate candidates.
-MI worked to retain various candidates, but in some cases it may not narrow down the appropriate candidates.
-The results suggest that not only MI used in the conventional method, but also UR that is mathematically consistent with the proposed method, can be effective as criteria.
+MI worked to retain various candidates, but in some cases, it failed to narrow down the appropriate candidates.
+The results suggest that not only MI used in the conventional method, but also UR which is mathematically consistent with the proposed method, can be effective as criteria.